 Anyway, Part Four (1950) sees Sal leave Dean (who is now living an almost-normal domestic life), and take a crazy bus journey through Washington D.C., Ashland, Cincinnati, and St Louis, before meeting up with a different friend (Stan) in Denver.
 Dean quickly ditches his new life, and comes to join them in a beat-up old car.
 The three of them drive it across Texas and down into Mexico, where they party on until Sal gets dysentery.
 It’s a major buzz-kill.
 Dean ditches him there, which is not very neighbourly of him, but sadly not out of character.

-The final section, Part Five, is only a few pages long.
+The final section of On The Road, Part Five, is only a few pages long.
 Sal has recovered and returned to New York.
 He has settled down with a new wife (Laura).
 They plan to move to San Francisco together, but Dean shows up and fucks with their plans.
 The story ends with Sal’s sensible friend (Remi) refusing to give Dean a lift across town.
 Sal gets a bit wistful about it, the end.

 If you were able to bear with me through that summary, well done.
 If you struggled, be warned that you might struggle following the book as well.
 The writing is pretty frantic, in line with Kerouac’s dedication to a style of “spontaneous prose” (i.e., he types out whatever comes off the top of his head in the moment, and all editing can go to hell).
 It’s worth muddling through, though, for the character sketches, which are absolutely sublime:

 On The Road is to the Beat generation of the ’40s and ’50s what The Sun Also Rises was to the Lost generation of the ’20s.
 You’ll often see them compared, held up side-by-side.
 I’m going to plant my flag and say that On The Road was the better of the two, because to my mind it presented a far more self-aware and nuanced treatment of masculinity.
-I’m not sure I’d call it a Recommended read, though.
-I can see why American beatniks and hippies loved it, but for me it was just okay.
+I can see why American beatniks and hippies loved it to death, but for me it was just okay.
 Check it out if you like crazy roadtrips and don’t mind listening to people ramble when they’re high.

 My favourite Amazon reviews of On The Road: